mikrono/tModLoaderWiki_kr_ko/Basic-Recipes.md

 // other code
 ```

+If you are using the [Chain Syntax](#Chain-Syntax), then simply do the same approach for each recipe on subsequent lines.

 ## Making an "upgraded" vanilla tile
 As an aside, you may want your ModTile to count as, say, a workbench or anvil.
 To do this, add the following to your `ModTile.SetStaticDefaults`: